If you work a 12-hour or night shift, this guide is going to be a game-changer.

 You can get an incredible workout that exhausts all of your muscles and burns a crazy number of calories (not just during the workout, but in the hours afterward as your body tries to rebuild all of the muscle).
 Just reference any Nerd Fitness success story, all built with strength training and healthy eating.

-So, if your time is limited, and your focus is staying healthy/losing weight, you need to be strength training.
+So, if your time is limited, and your focus is staying healthy/losing weight, you need to be strength training and walking.

 When’s the best time to work out?
 When you will actually do it!
-If you find yourself too exhausted after your 12 hour shift (and I don’t blame you), then get your workout done before you go to work, even if you only have twenty minutes!
-Yeah, it might require you cutting your nap a bit shorter, but you’ll actually do it!
+If you find yourself too exhausted after your 12-hour shift (and I don’t blame you), then get your workout done before you go to work, even if you only have twenty minutes!
+Heck, even if you only have 10 minutes!

 As far as the workout itself...

-We also have the Rebel Strength Guide which gives you more body weight routines and gym routines if you’re looking for specific instruction and exercise demonstrations.
+We also have the Nerd Fitness Journey which gives you more bodyweight routines and gym routines if you’re looking for specific instruction and exercise demonstrations.

 Don’t be afraid of simply exercising here and there, when you can.